kevinvnguyen97/homework-12/README.md

-# Homework 12: Employee Tracker
+# Homework 12: Employee Tracker App

 This application displays a list of employees, roles, salaries, and departments in a command prompt, allowing easy tracking and editing of employee information.